 The apprentices also benefit from the system.
 In 2021, about 74 percent of all apprentices received an employment contract after completing their vocational training at the company.
 More than 1.2 million young people are currently enrolled in a vocational training program.
 Germany has Europe’s lowest youth unemployment rate with only 5.7 percent and enjoys an excellent reputation resulting from the dual system of vocational education and training.

 Germany’s Dual Vocational Education and Training (VET) System

 There are currently around 325 occupations recognized by the system.
 The German government, in close cooperation with the German Chambers of Industry and Commerce (IHKs) and the German Confederation of Skilled Crafts (ZDH), ensures that standards are adhered to rigidly, guaranteeing the quality of training provided in Germany.

 The higher education system also applies the dual system of vocational training.
 There are currently more than 120,000 students taking part in a dual study program.
 These are usually offered by universities of applied sciences.
 Most of the almost 1,750 dual study programs are in engineering or in business.
 Today, more than 56,000 companies are participating.

 Motivated and Dependable Employees

 German labor flexibility is reflected in a higher than average employee motivation – exceeding that of most industrialized nations.
 In fact, according to the IMD World Competitiveness Yearbook, German employee motivation levels are higher than those recorded in the U.S., Canada, Russia, Poland or France.
-As a direct consequence Germans work more than their international peers (40.5 hours per week) and loose less days per annum due to labour disputes than other European nations.
+As a direct consequence Germans work more than their international peers and loose less days per annum due to labour disputes than other European nations.